Riding in NYC Safely

 For starters: Stay alert, be respectful of everyone, and keep your speed in check.
 This will form the foundation of safe riding.

 1.)
-Remember that you're invisible to some
+Remember that you're invisible to most.

 When you drive in a car, you can usually assume that other drivers will see you in their rear view mirror.
 This is not the case on a bicycle!
 Assume that you are ALWAYS in a car's blind spot, and that a driver can ONLY see you if you are in front of them.
 Do not expect driver's to see you in their mirrors.